-The laws and legislation governing and protecting My Health Record can be changed at any time to suit the agenda of the day.
+The laws and legislation governing and protecting My Health Record can be changed at any time to suit the political agenda of the day.

 The patient control over My Health Record can be scrapped at any time.

-At the moment, MyHR is being sold to Australians with the promise that they can control what goes into it, and who is allowed to access it.
+At the moment, MyHR is being touted to Australians with the promise that they can control what goes into it, and who is allowed to access it.
 However, there is already a strong medical lobby that wants patient control over eHealth records revoked.

 When a system has so many users, most of whom, including medical practitioners, have only basic computer skills, and a massive amount of highly personal data, it will inevitably suffer from attacks, breaches and misuse.
 The Census 2016 disaster was a perfect proof.

-You can't truly delete anything.
+Once the information is out there, you can't truly delete anything.

 As data storage gets larger, faster and cheaper, nothing gets deleted.
 In modern databases, the deleted records are only marked as “deleted”, but all the data stays there for years, sometimes forever.
-If someone is saying that you can delete your electronic health record at any time, this only means it will appear hidden, bat all your health information will still be kept, accessed by anyone who can get to the database and used for any purpose the laws of the day allow.
+If someone is saying that you can delete your electronic health record at any time, this only means it will appear hidden, but all your health information will still be kept, accessed by anyone who can get to the database, and used for any purpose the laws of the day allow.

 Despite the illusion that with an online health record the patients will finally get to know all the details about their own health, it is not going to happen.
-MyHR will only contain the information already known to the patients, as its purpose is to make medical records available to other medical practitioners, institutions and the government, not to help the patient to understand their condition better.
+MyHR will only contain the information already known to the patients, as its purpose is to make medical records available to other medical practitioners, institutions and the government, not to help the patients to understand their condition better.
 The doctors will continue keeping their notes to themselves, pass medical referrals in sealed envelopes and discuss their patients with other doctors behind their backs.

 My Health Record will not make patient access to diagnostic test results any easier.

-The doctors already have and always had an ability to request for any results and reports to be forwarded to their patients as soon as they are available, and no MyHR has ever been needed for that.
+The doctors already have and always had the ability to request for any results and reports to be forwarded to their patients as soon as they are available, and no MyHR has ever been needed for that.
 The patients are kept in the dark only because the majority of doctors believe that patients should only obtain information about their own health under doctor's control and insisted on so-called “follow-up” appointments.
 With MyHR in place, the results and reports will be uploaded when the doctor sees fit.
 If a particular doctor wants the patient to waste more time and money on a follow-up, they will keep doing that.